Outer Dark: Writing process

 McCarthy began writing the novel on December 15, 1962, in Asheville, North Carolina, and finished the first draft in New Orleans, in 1964.
 He wrote the early draft of the final version in Knoxville, Tennessee, and the middle and final drafts during a stay in Ibiza, Spain.
 Several different events occurred in McCarthy's private life during the writing of the first draft, the most important of which being the failure of his marriage to Lee Holleman McCarthy and their subsequent divorce in July 1963.
 During this time, McCarthy submitted The Orchard Keeper for review to Random House Books, subsequently receiving a lengthy list of suggested changes from his editor Larry Bensky, interrupting his work on the novel.
-His revision of The Orchard Keeper would at different times interrupt further work on the novel.
+His revision of The Orchard Keeper would at different times interrupt further work on Outer Dark.
 Aside from the work on his first novel, McCarthy suffered loneliness during this period, with his wife and son having left him, and with McCarthy having moved to Knoxville, Tennessee.
 He wrote the final version of the novel 18 months after his marriage to Anne DeLisle.

 Plot and characters

 Introduction

-The novel begins with the introduction of the siblings Culla and Rinthy Holme, and the result of their sexual relationship with Rinthy being only a few days from labor.
-Here, the Tinker is introduced as well, and from his interaction with Culla and Culla's unwillingness to call for help during the birth, his shame over the child becomes clear.
-The child is soon born, and after Rinthy falls asleep, Culla leaves it out to die in the woods telling her that the child died.
+The novel introduces the siblings Culla and Rinthy Holme.
+As a result of their sexual relationship, Rinthy is pregnant and only a few days from labor.
+As they travel looking for work, they meet the Tinker.
+Due to Culla's unwillingness to get help during the birth, it becomes clear that he is ashamed of what he has created.
+After the child is born and Rinthy falls asleep, Culla takes the baby out to die in the woods, telling Rinthy when she awakes that the child has died.

-The child is found by the tinker, who takes him to a wet nurse, without knowing who his parents are.
+The baby is found by the Tinker, who takes him to a wet nurse without knowing who his parents are.
 Rinthy finds an empty grave and sets out to find the child.